sabinpoudel/Human-Information-Processing-Project/README.md

 However, t-SNE should not be overinterpreted because it can create apparent clusters depending on parameter settings and local neighborhood structure.

-**Conclusion:** Some local clusters are condition-enriched, but the plot should be interpreted cautiously.
+Takeaway: Some local clusters are condition-enriched, but the plot should be interpreted cautiously.

 ---